serialport/node-serialport/README.md

 ```

 It's not part of node-gyp's documenation but sometimes it helps if you creates a c++ project in visual studio so it will install necessary comonents that aren't installed during the two hours of setup you just sat through.
 This will solve some instances of `Failed to locate: "CL.exe"`.

-## License
-SerialPort is MIT licensed and all it's dependencies are MIT or BSD licensed.

 ## Usage